 Leek substitutes are relatively easy to find, due to the range of closely related vegetables.
 A leek is a vegetable in the genus Allium and is very closely related to onions, garlic, scallions, and shallots.
 It has a dense white stalk at the base leading to flat green leaves that spread out at the top.
 The entire plant is edible, with the base being the most commonly used.
 Leeks have a sweet, mild onion flavor, and tend to be used in soups and stews, as well as chopped in salads or as a garnish.

-In general, fresh leeks are less widely available in grocery stores and supermarkets than other members of the onion family, especially during themonths.
+In general, fresh leeks are less widely available in grocery stores and supermarkets than other members of the onion family, especially during the summer months.
 They also tend to be one of the most expensive alliums when they are available.
-Depending on the intended use, other types of onions such as scallions, , leeks, , and sweet onions can replace leeks easily in most .
+Depending on the intended use, other types of onions such as scallions, shallots, frozen leeks, garlic, and sweet onions can replace leeks easily in most recipes.

-Some specialty markets carry chopped and frozen leeks in thesection.
-In dishes such as soups, where the leeks are to be cooked, frozen leeks make for an easy replacement.
+Some specialty markets may carry chopped and frozen leeks in the freezer section.
+In dishes such as soups, where the leeks are to be cooked, frozen leeks may make for an easy replacement.

 The closest leek substitute in both flavor and appearance, scallions (also known as green onions) can be used in place of leeks in salads, garnishes, or other recipes that call for fresh leeks.

-While stronger and more pungent, a small amount of chopped or roasted garlic in place of leeks can add a similar flavor and to many dishes.
+While stronger and more pungent, a small amount of chopped or roasted garlic in place of leeks may add a similar flavor and aroma to many dishes.

-Although they have a stronger onion flavor than leeks, sweet onions are the most commonly available leek substitute, as well as being one of the least expensive.
-When chopped, they make an excellent replacement for leeks in stews, soups, and other common recipes.
+Although they have a stronger onion flavor than leeks, sweet onions may be the most commonly available leek substitute, as well as being one of the least expensive.
+When chopped, they might make an excellent replacement for leeks in stews, soups, and other common recipes.